nicofirst1/CivicEye/README.md

 ### Development hints
 - Streamlit caches API responses (`st.cache_data`) and model loads (`st.cache_resource`).
 Clear cache with `streamlit run main.py --clear_cache` if you suspect stale data.
 - When adding new modules, keep them in `src/civiceye` to take advantage of the existing package layout.
-- The project uses OpenStreetMap’s free static tiles—no Google API keys to manage.
+- Store your Google Maps Static API key once and it will be reused on subsequent runs; remove `.streamlit/google_maps_api_key.txt` to reset.

 ### License
 Released under the MIT License.
 See [LICENSE](LICENSE) for details.